chelseakomlo/tor_patches/doc/HACKING/RustCodingStandards.md

 - Allocate/free API

-Rust modules will need to expose allocate/free api methods.
+Rust modules will need to expose allocate/free functions.
 This is a pattern we already follow in Tor.

 - Calling Drop